 West Seattle

 Located across Elliot Bay from Downtown, West Seattle is home to Seattle’s most popular beach, Alki, and it definitely feels like a beach town.
 It’s really laid back and chill, even a bit reminiscent of California, and is mostly residential, with affordable houses, apartments, and condos.
-There’s also a cool central area with some solid restaurants, a great little movie theater, and a fantastic record store.
+There’s also a cool central area with some solid restaurants, a great little movie theater, and a fantastic record store as well as a year-round Sunday Farmers Market.
 The trouble with West Seattle is it’s kind of a pain to get downtown from there—probably a 30-minute drive, through an area where traffic is often quite congested.
-In 2020, the West Seattle Bridge, the primary commute route in and out of the neighborhood, was closed due to structural concerns.
-Good news though – the bridge is scheduled to re-open in the fall of 2022!
 During the nicer months, there’s a water taxi that, even if it doesn’t save you much time, offers one of the most beautiful commutes in town.

 Georgetown

-Georgetown, south of SODO and east of South Park, is a fascinating combo of an industrial zone and a trendy neighborhood that offers some vintage shopping, good restaurants, and great breweries.
+Georgetown, south of SODO and east of South Park, is a fascinating combo of an industrial zone and a trendy neighborhood that offers some vintage shopping, great restaurants, and world-class breweries.
 With its quirky culture and fun hangout spots, Georgetown reflects some of the charm that first made Seattle so unique.
+Caution: despite its quick growth, it can feel like a food desert, with the nearest grocery stores (save one specialty one) in either Columbia City (the other side of I-5) or West Seattle.

 Central District